DimensionSoftware/instant-skeleton/README.md

 How much does your stack weigh?
 Keeping Instant Skeleton light as possible means true agility and speed.
 This no-compromise, SEO-friendly stack is fast, functional and streaming in realtime.
-Zero external service dependencies make deploying a cinch; persistence is on-disk: [LevelDB](https://github.com/google/leveldb).
+Zero external service dependencies make deploying a cinch.
+Persistence is [LevelDB](https://github.com/google/leveldb).

 With technologies like [Famo.us](https://famou.us) and a savvy, cutting-edge HTML5 core, Instant Skeleton provides true first-class mobile experiences.
 Got realtime physics at 60fps?
 Real offline?
 High-speed, secure websockets?
 We do.